andrewsunglaekim/advanced_git_workshop/readme.md

 ## Requisites

 This workshop is primarily designed for those that have a decent foundation in git.
-You should be familiar with and have used the following commands(in no particular order):
+You don't need to be an expert with git.
+You should be familiar with and have used the following git commands(in no particular order):

 ```
-git commit
+init
-git add
+add
+commit
-git checkout
+checkout
-git
+merge
+pull
+push
+branch
+log
+status
+diff
 ```

 ## Learning Objectives